-What do you do if your buttercream starts to separate?
+What do you do if your sweetened condensed milk buttercream starts to separate?

-~To solve this, you will need to take away about 1/2 cup of buttercream, put it into a microwave safe bowl and slowly, in 3-5 second increments heat it and carefully mix it after each increment, until it becomes smooth, but not runny or soupy.
+~To solve this, you will need to take away about 1/2 cup of buttercream, put it into a microwave-safe bowl and slowly, in 3-5 second increments heat it and carefully mix it after each increment, until it becomes smooth, but not runny or soupy.
 Then you would add this to the rest of the buttercream and fold it together.
 If the buttercream doesn’t come together still, take away another half cup and microwave it again.
 Follow the above steps until your buttercream comes together.

 If at this point your buttercream is too soft, just put it in the fridge for 30 minutes, and mix it every 10 minutes until it is proper consistency.

 This is it.
 If you think you can manage following the above rules, you will definitely be successful!
 Now read on to see how to make the Russian Buttercream.

 - vanilla extract or emulsion (emulsion has vanilla seeds in it, so your buttercream will be speckled with vanilla beans throughout)

 How to make Russian Buttercream:

 - In a bowl of a mixer fitted with a whisk attachment whip room temperature butter, stopping to scrape the bottom of the bowl several times, until it has tripled in volume, and is light and fluffy, about 5 – 7 minutes.